 For service-based companies, maintaining oversight and organization around the communications and records related to potential and current clients is one of the most frustrating aspects of running a business – especially if it gets away from you.
 I firmly believe that a CRM should be one of the first investments you make as your business begins to grow.
 What does that mean?
 If you’re sending out more than three contracts a month or your client experience is complex, it’s time to get a system to support you.

 In my experience, Dubsado is the best CRM to start supporting your growing service-based business.
 Facilitating signing contracts, scheduling appointments, sending out proposals and questionnaires, tracking emails, and building automated workflows, this one powerful platform replaces numerous other apps and software – not only streamlining your work but also reducing your operating costs.
-If you’re interested in setting up Dubsado as your CRM, I offer a full done-for-you build-out through my VIP Day experience.
-You can learn more about that here.

 Whether you’re a product or service-based business, my advice to you is the same – you need to have a method of tracking your client/customer relationships.
 CRMs are powerful tools that can transform how you work – and your potential to generate revenue.
 Don’t wait to set one up.